 On the morning of the wedding, both brides and all their attendants milled about the main room of the house getting hair and makeup done, all laughing and having a good time together, but once Katy’s dress was on, she stayed tucked away in the “princess closet” so Monica wouldn’t see her all dolled up until the ceremony.

-Once they were both standing at the altar, tears in their eyes, a dragonfly landed on Katy's dress and stayed their for most of the ceremony.
-Afterwards, Katy shared, "The dragonfly symbolizes good luck, strength, peace and prosperity.
-Dragonflies also represent change, so my hope is that the ever-changing winds of the future will carry us to unexpected and beautiful places."
+Once they were both standing at the altar, tears in their eyes, a dragonfly landed on Katy’s dress and stayed there for most of the ceremony.
+Afterwards, Katy shared, “The dragonfly symbolizes good luck, strength, peace and prosperity.
+Dragonflies also represent change, so my hope is that the ever-changing winds of the future will carry us to unexpected and beautiful places.”

 In addition to the dragonfly, Katy & Monica’s ceremony was absolutely beautiful and emotional.
 The lovely brides stood in front of a metal arbor decorated with flowers and stained glass art created by Katy.
 The band played a sweet song of reflection, and multiple readings were shared by family members of the couple, including an expert from “Union” by Robert Fulghum, and a very fitting piece from “The Velveteen Rabbit,” including this snippet that was referenced through the night: